nikhilanathani/Classroom-Bot/Results.md

 ---

+**Method & Materials Used**

+- The testing was done over a zoom call.
+All the details about the setup and the instructions for performing the given tasks were shared during that time.

 ### Question: How long did it take for you test the bot (Including the time taken to explain the steps required to setup the bot in lieu of actual setup)

 <img src="https://i.imgur.com/U3wJSvJ.png" />